What-If Analysis in Google Sheets Using Goal Seek

 How to Use Goal-Seek in Google Sheets

-For simplicity and to help you understand the main idea behind goal seek, let us consider a very simple example where we have the unit prices of a few products, along with the number of units sold.
+I love to use Google Sheets Goal Seek.
+It’s relevant for so many tasks.
+For simplicity and to help you understand the main idea behind goal seek, consider my very simple example.
+I’m including the unit prices of a few products along with the number of units sold.
+The last column consists of the total sales of each product, while cell D7 contains the Grand total of all the sales.

 Data for Goal Seek